 In growing our specialised accommodation business, we may also diversify into new niche accommodation asset types that enable us to generate stable, recurring income for shareholders, beyond the student and workers segments.
 When compelling opportunities arise, the Group will also strategically explore diversification of its accommodation business in new, emerging markets with strong growth potential.
 We will undertake such acquisitions and investments, either on our own or through strategic relationships or joint ventures with suitable partners.

 Centurion has entered a new stage of growth by deepening its offering of investment and property management services, in line with its asset light strategy.
-This approach will allow the Group to allocate resources efficiently to drive scalable, sustainable growth.
+This approach allows the Group to allocate resources efficiently to drive scalable, sustainable growth.

 Following the successful closure of Centurion’s inaugural private fund, the Centurion US Student Housing Fund in November 2017, the Group sought to build on this growth pillar to deepen its expansion into investment management services.
 This culminated in the successful first closing of its global student accommodation fund in December 2018, with a committed capital of 70.0 million, including S$60.0 million by a third-party cornerstone investor, a reputable educational institution.
 The collaboration with a third-party investor outlines Centurion’s commitment to work with like-minded investors to pursue these types of investment and management services opportunities to strategically grow our business.